Adjunctive Interventions

 2. Implementation strategies are actions taken to improve utilization of an intervention at the health system or provider level (e.g., policy change to improve reimbursement, provider training, provider audit and feedback, and colocation of services).

-3. Adjunctive interventions are change methods that target recipients of a health intervention and designed to increase their motivation, self-efficacy, or capacity for initiating, adhering to, or engaging with the health intervention initially (i.e., uptake) and over time (i.e., adherence).
-Adjunctive interventions enhance recipients’ attitudes and behaviors towards utilizing a health intervention but have no direct causal link to health status.
+3. Adjunctive interventions are change methods that target recipients of a health intervention and are designed to increase their motivation, self-efficacy, or capacity for initiating, adhering to, or engaging with the health intervention initially (i.e., uptake) and over time (i.e., adherence).
+Adjunctive interventions enhance recipients’ attitudes and behaviors towards utilizing a health intervention, but have no direct causal link to health status.
 Thus, they are supplemental: not always necessary and never sufficient to achieve a health outcome.

 Efforts to mitigate the COVID-19 pandemic with vaccines highlight the need to think about adjunctive interventions.
 The SARS-CoV-2 coronavirus vaccine is the health intervention because it directly prevents COVID-19 illness in patients.
-In the US, implementation strategies to scale up vaccination focused on facilitating recipient’s access via offering vaccinations at typical healthcare locations staffed by nurses (e.g., primary and urgent care), pharmacies, public health departments, community-based organizations, and other entities (e.g., churches).
+In the United States, implementation strategies to scale up vaccination focused on facilitating recipient’s access via offering vaccinations at typical healthcare locations staffed by nurses (e.g., primary and urgent care), pharmacies, public health departments, community-based organizations, and other entities (e.g., churches).
 Financial strategies were also invoked by federal and local governments to eliminate cost-related barriers to recipients, and dissemination strategies were deployed to educate clinicians and the public about vaccine safety and effectiveness.

-When adjunctive interventions are treated as health interventions, the causal logic to health outcomes fails.
+Misspecification consistently creates scientific problems.
+For example, when adjunctive interventions are treated as health interventions, the causal logic to health outcomes fails.
 No number of adjunctive interventions, in the absence of PrEP or ART, will change viral protection or suppression.

 The same change method is classified as an intervention in some studies and as a strategy in others.
 This inconsistency makes comparing and synthesizing across studies difficult.

-Characteristics table
+Characteristics

 This table compares the three change methods to highlight similarities and differences.